 Unlike the default snipping tool on Mac, we have a tool that approaches the problem of screen snips as a sharing problem first and foremost.

 Dropshare is a Mac snipping tool alternative that allows you to choose between capturing a specific area, capturing and editing, and recording an area or full screen.
 After you’re done, all URLs would be saved automatically and ready to share with your team.
 Every time you take a screenshot, Dropshare swiftly uploads it to the cloud and gives you a short link to share with others.
 It’s also robust in its uploading options, offering you a choice between 10 GB of its own storage or any of the cloud providers you already use, such as Dropbox, Google Drive, Rackspace, Amazon S3, etc.

 However, if you want to make 100% freehand selections or take webpage screenshots of any length, you need to combine Dropshare with another brilliant utility.

 How to capture freehand region on a Mac

 Compared to other tools discussed above, Capto is in a league of its own and virtually redefines how to snip on Mac.
 It lets you capture full screen, circle area, rectangle area, freeform area, single app window, menus, webpages, and more.
 Besides, it features a robust editor to help you modify the results.

-Best of all, you can try and download all these apps, and decide which one you like the most for free because all of them are available through Setapp, a platform for over 130 best-in-class Mac apps for any job.
+Best of all, you can try and download all these apps, and decide which one you like the most for free because all of them are available through Setapp, a suite of 200+ best-in-class Mac and iOS apps for any job.
 Taking screenshots with unique apps from Setapp will bring you the most beautiful results of the highest quality in no time.
 Screenshot away!